×

 Breakfast Lunch Dinner

-Early breakfast at hotel, then you will be overlanded drive through the countryside to Phnom Penh (313Km, approx. 5:30 hour drive).
-Upon arrival directs to hotel for check-in.
-(Lunch on own account).
+Early breakfast at the hotel, then you will be overlanded drive with driver only through the countryside to Phnom Penh (313Km, approx. 5:30 hour drive).
+Upon arrival, it is directed to the hotel for check-in.
+Note: Official check-in time at 2:00pm, early check-in subjects to room available.

-Founded in 1372 and capitalized from 1434, Phnom Penh was known as the "Pearl of Asia" and was considered one of the most beautiful cities built by the French during the colonial period in the region.
-Despite the influence of war and revolution, the city is still famous for its heritage and beautiful architecture.
+Phnom Penh was known as the "Pearl of Asia" and was considered one of the most beautiful cities built by the French during the colonial period in the region.

 Breakfast Lunch Dinner

-After breakfast at hotel, you will be transferred with driver only to Sihanoukville approximately 4:30 hour drive, upon arrival directly to hotel.
-The rest of balance day is free at leisure.
+After breakfast at the hotel, you will be transferred with the driver only to Sihanoukville via express way, approx. 3:00 hour drive, upon arrival directly to the port for your sharing speed boat about 45 min for your island destination.

 Breakfast Lunch Dinner